Shape-Space Graphs: Fast and Collision-Free Path Planning for Soft Robots: Biomechanical Soft Robot Model

 \section{Biomechanical Soft Robot Model}

 Our soft robot is designed with three liquid crystal elastomer fibers \cite{leanza2024Elephant,kaczmarski2024Minimal}, inspired by the elephant trunk musculature (cf. Figure~\ref{fig:trunk}).
 Embedded in an elastic acrylate polymer cylinder, these three artificial muscle fibers can be selectively activated and achieve multimodal deformations that transition between modes for continuous movements.
-By design, the structure is \begin{itemize} \item slender: one dimension is much larger than the others, \item soft: it can deform continuously, allowing for an infinite number of degrees of freedom, \item active: it can grow, shrink, or actively remodel its intrinsic shape, \end{itemize} which is why we model it as an \textit{active filament}.
+By design, the structure is \begin{itemize} \item {\it{slender}}: it is orders of magnitude longer than it is thick, \item {\it{soft}}: it can deform continuously, allowing for an infinite number of degrees of freedom, \item {\it{active}}: it can grow, shrink, or actively remodel its intrinsic shape, \end{itemize} which is why we model it as an \textit{active filament}.
 In contrast to passive filaments with fixed material and geometry properties, active filaments can actively contract, e.g., through magnetic actuation, biological growth, or muscular contraction.
-To describe such systems, we combine the theory of morphoelasticity \cite{goriely2017mathematics, moulton2013Morphoelastic} with active filament theory \cite{kaczmarski2022Active}.
+To describe such systems, we use the theory of morphoelasticity \cite{moulton2013Morphoelastic, kaczmarski2022Active}.
+We note that Cosserat-rod based formulations play a central role in soft robotics that offer geometrically exact rod models and reduced-order strain parameterizations \cite{renda2020geometric}.
+The theory of morphoelasticity extends classical Cosserat-rod formulations by allowing for contraction and growth.

 \textbf{Morphoelastic filament theory.} A morphoelastic filament is a slender structure that can grow, shrink, or actively remodel its intrinsic shape, while also deforming elastically.
 The theory considers a tubular body $\mathcal{B}_0 \in \mathbb{R}^3$, which is reduced to \begin{itemize} \item a spatial curve $\boldsymbol{r}: [0, L] \rightarrow \mathbb{R}^3$, representing the centerline of the filament.
 The argument of the function is the material coordinate $\mechz$, and $L$ is the length of the filament in the reference configuration $\mathcal{B}_0$, \item an orthonormal director frame $\boldsymbol{D} = \{\boldsymbol{d}_1, \boldsymbol{d}_2, \boldsymbol{d}_3\}$, where $\boldsymbol{d}_i:[0,L] \rightarrow \mathbb{R}^3$, is attached to $\boldsymbol{r}(\mechz)$ for all $\mechz$. \end{itemize} The kinematics of the one-dimensional filament follow as